martosaur/instructor_lite/pages/migrating_from_instructor.md

 ## Migrating `Instructor.chat_completions/2`

 `Instructor.chat_completion/2` works primarily with `params`, but also accepts an optional `config` as the second argument.
-Some parameters are passed to the LLM and some control Instructor's own behaviour.
+Some parameters are passed to the LLM and some control Instructor's own behavior.

 The InstructorLite equivalent function is `InstructorLite.instruct/2`.
 It also accepts `params` as the first argument, but many params were moved to the second `opts` argument.
 Read more about this in [Key Concepts](`m:InstructorLite#key-concepts`).

 In addition, InstructorLite does not access application configuration, so API keys are typically passed through `opts`.